C0PEP0D/sheld0n/doc/02-custom-cpp-equations.md

 			// ---------------- CUSTOM EQUATION END
 ```

-Finally, we just have to change the line **49** to match our new equation.
+Finally, we just have to change the derivative of velocity to match our new equation.
 ```cpp
 			dV = (u + BuoyantVelocity * z - v) / ReactionTime;
 ```